socnetv/app/docs/roadmaps/roadmap_ws3_architecture_performance.md

 - **Matrix consolidation (feeds WS5 / M1-continuation)** — already directly performance-motivated:
   eliminating per-vertex QHash lookups in the back-propagation hot path in favour of flat array access.
-- **`GraphModel` structural adapter itself** — the one item here that's primarily architectural, not a direct perf/UX win on its own.
-Justified as a prerequisite: it's what makes the two items above safe to do incrementally (regression-testable in isolation) instead of as one large, risky entangled change.
-Kept deliberately narrow for exactly this reason — see Approach below.
+- **`GraphModel` structural adapter itself** — the one item here that was primarily architectural, not a direct perf/UX win on its own.
+Justified at the time as a prerequisite: supposedly what makes the two items above safe to do incrementally. **This did not hold up** — the commit that actually shipped the `QObject` removal and batching (`4e07ec3f`) never touches `GraphModel`, so the "prerequisite" claim was never exercised. `GraphModel` was removed 2026-07-30 (see the Goal section's note).

 ### Approach (adapter-first, per Work Rules)